david-rojo/cloudApps-relational-persistence/README.md

 $ mvn spring-boot:run
 ```

+Notes:

-Note: *spring.jpa.hibernate.ddl-auto* property has as value ```create``` so every time that the application will be executed, the information will be stored in the information and it will be available once the execution will be finished.
+* *spring.jpa.hibernate.ddl-auto* property has as value ```create``` so every time that the application will be executed, the information will be stored in the information and it will be available once the execution will be finished.
+* **DTOs (Data Transfer Objects)** has been used to retrieve the result of the requested queries.
+* The starting point in order to understand the application is [RelationalPersistenceController](src/main/java/com/cloudapps/relational_persistence/controller/RelationalPersistenceController.java) class.
+It executes the main three parts of the application:
+  * Populate the database.
+  * Print database stored information.
+  * Execute requested queries and print their result.

 ## Author